 When talcum powder is used around the vagina for feminine hygiene, irritating particles could potentially travel inside the reproductive system and increase the risk of ovarian cancer.

 Need a Texas Ovarian Cancer Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was diagnosed with ovarian cancer, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 Thousands of Ovarian Cancer Lawsuits Filed Nationwide

-Lawsuits have been filed by around 25,000 women who were diagnosed with ovarian cancer after using talcum powder products like Johnson’s Baby Powder and Shower-to-Shower.
+Lawsuits have been filed by thousands of women who were diagnosed with ovarian cancer after using talcum powder products like Johnson’s Baby Powder and Shower-to-Shower.
 Our lawyers are investigating cases involving: